EanNewton/Citrus/Soups/Fish Broth with Lime Leaves Lemongrass and Coconut.md

 ## Ingredients

-### For the chicken and marinade
+### For the fish

-* 2 boneless, skinless chicken breasts, butterflied
+* 600 g / 1 lb 5 oz firm white fish fillets, skinned and cut into chunks
-* Finely grated zest and juice of 1 lime
+* Finely grated zest and juice of 2 limes
-* 1 tsp each of chipotle chilli powder, garlic powder, and dried oregano
+* 3 garlic cloves, crushed
+* 1/2 Scotch bonnet chilli, finely chopped
+* Salt and pepper

+### For the paste
+* 4 spring onions, sliced
+* 3 garlic cloves, roughly chopped
+* 5 cm / 2 inch piece of fresh root ginger, peeled and roughly chopped
+* 3 lemongrass stalks, whites only, roughly chopped
+* 1/2 Scotch bonnet chilli, deseeded and chopped
+* 1/2 tsp allspice berries
-* 1/2 tsp smoked salt
+* 1/2 tsp coriander seeds
-* 1 tbsp olive oil
+* A small bunch of mint, leaves only
+* Finely grated zest and juice of 2 limes

 ### For the soup

-* 2 tsbp olive oil
-* 1 red onion, finely diced
-* 2 red bell peppers, finely diced
-* 2 celery sticks, finely diced
-* 500 g / 1 lb 2 oz very ripe tomatoes
-* 1 head of garlic, broken into cloves
-* 1 chipotle chilli, whole but deseeded
-* 3 tbsp finely chopped coriander (cilantro) stems (save leaves for garnish)
-* A large sprig of thyme
-* 1 litre / 4 cup chicken stock
+* 400 ml / 1 1/2 cup fish stock
-* 200 g / 1 cup cooked black beans (optional)
+* 400 ml / 1 1/2 cup coconut milk

-### For the garnish

-* 1 avocado
+* 1 tbsp fish sauce or light soy sauce
-* Juice of 1 lime
+* A sprig of thyme
-* 2-3 tbsp olive oil
-* 2-3 corn tortillas, cut into triangles
-* 100 ml / 7 tbsp soured cream
-* A few coriander (cilantro) leaves
+* A few lime leaves, preferably not kaffir
-* Grated hard cheese, such as Manchego, Gruyere, or Cheddar
+* 1 aubergine (eggplant), diced
+* 1 red bell pepper, sliced into strips
+* A medium bag of spinach, or callaloo

+### To serve
+* Cooked rice or noodles, a few basil leaves, a squeeze of lime juice

 ---

 ## Steps

-1. Put the chicken breasts in a bowl.
-Mix together the marinade ingredients and pour this over the chicken.
-Leave to marinate for 1 hour.
-Heat a griddle pan until it is too hot to hold your hand over.
-Griddle the chicken for 3-4 minutes on each side until just cooked through.
-Set aside.
-2. Heat the oil for the soup in a large flameproof casserole or saucepan.
-Add the onion, red peppers, and celergy.
-Saute on a low heat until translucent and starting to brown lightly.
-This will take at least 10-15 minutes.
-3. Meanwhile, put the tomatoes, unpeeled garlic cloves and chilli in a heavy-based frying pan and dry roast for a similar amount of time until the tomatoes are blackening.
-If the chilli and garlic look done before the tomatoes, fish them out and put to one side.
-Peel the garlic cloves and put in a food processor with the unpeeled tomatoes and chilli.
-Blitz until smooth.
-4. Add the coriander stems and thyme sprig to the onion pan and cook for a couple of minutes.
-Pour in the tomato mixture and simmer for 5 minutes until starting to reduce.
-Add the chicken stock and continue to simmer for aroudn 15-20 minutes.
-5. For the garnishes, dice the avocado and toss in the lime juice.
-Heat the oil in a large frying pan and fry the tortilla triangles until crisp and golden brown.
-Shred the chicken and add it to the soup along with the black beans, if using.
-Remove the thyme sprig and serve the soup garnished with the tortillas, avocado, soured cream, coriander leaves and cheese.
+1. First marinate the fish.
+Put in a bowl and season generously with salt and pepper.
+Mix the lime zest and juice with the garlic and chilli, then dilute with 100 ml / 7 tbsp water.
+Pour this over the fish and leave to stand for around 30 minutes.
+2. Meanwhile, make the paste.
+Put all the ingredients in a small food processor with some salt and pepper, and blend until fairly smooth.
+3. Put the stock, coconut milk, and fish sauce or soy in a large saucepan or flameproof casserole.
+Add the thyme, lime leaves and all but a tablespoon of the paste.
+Bring to a boil and simmer gently for 2 minutes, then add the aubergine and red bell pepper.
+Simmer until almost tender, around 10 minutes, then add the greens.
+When they have wilted down, drain the fish, pat it dry and add to the broth.
+Simmer for a couple of minutes.
+4. Serve over a small amount of rice or noodles, sprinkled with basil leaves and with a squeeze of lime.